mhroth/ZenGarden/README.md

 ZenGarden (ZG) is a runtime for the [Pure Data](http://puredata.info/) (Pd) audio programming language.
 It is implemented as an extensible audio library allowing full control over signal processing, message passing, and graph manipulation.
 ZenGarden does not have a GUI, but easily allows one to be built on top of it.

 The library is written in C++ and exposes a pure C interface described exclusively in [ZenGarden.h](https://github.com/mhroth/ZenGarden/blob/master/src/ZenGarden.h).
 Many audio objects are accelerated with vector operations on ARM (NEON) and x86 (SSE) platforms, and works especially well on Apple platforms (both OS X and iOS).
 ZenGarden allows externals to be built, also ones that override default object functionality.
+A language wrapper exists for [Java](https://github.com/mhroth/ZenGarden/blob/master/src/me/rjdj/zengarden/ZGContext.java).

 ZenGarden is licensed under the [LGPL](http://www.gnu.org/licenses/lgpl.html).
 Among other things, this means that if you are going to use the libary in a public application you must: